insight-platform/Savant/docs/adapters.md

 ## Socket Types

-Savant supports three kinds of sockets to communicate with the framework:
+Savant supports three kinds of sockets for communications with the framework:

 - PUB/SUB - unsafe socket pair, supporting single publisher, multiple subscribers;
 - DEALER/ROUTER - safe asynchronous socket pair, supporting multiple publishers, single subscriber;
 - REQ/REP - safe synchronous socket pair, supporting multiple publishers, single subscriber.

-You have to carefully decide what socket pair to use when building the pipeline.
+You have to carefully decide what socket pair to use when building the pipeline based on your needs and socket features.

 The sockets can be in either `bind` or `connect` modes.
 If the socket is configured as `bind` it listens the address, if it is configured as `connect` it connects to the address.

 There are two URL schemes supported:
 - Unix domain sockets;